Hello. Iʼm Tim Deegan, a computer scientist and coder, living in Cambridge, England. (If youʼre looking for the DJ or the weatherman, try elsewhere.)

 Once upon a time I was a sysadmin, first in the part of UCD computing services that ran the .ie ccTLD, and then in the Secure Hosting division of Baltimore Technologies.

-I am not currently looking for work; I have more than enough jobs, thank you1.
-If you're a professional recruiter, please don't contact me.
+I am not currently looking for work; I have more than enough jobs, thank you†.

 I have a PhD from the University of Cambridge Computer Laboratory, in the Networks and Operating Systems part of the Systems Research Group.
 While I was there I was also involved in some infrastructure work for the Xenoservers project.
 For a while I looked at at processor architectures for network nodes, based on all-optical logic, and specifically at how to do sensible instruction scheduling and data layout on systems with delay-line based memory.
-My supervisor was Jon Crowcroft
+My supervisor was Jon Crowcroft.
+My Erdős number is three‡.

 Breaking Up is Hard to Do: Security and Functionality in a Commodity Hypervisor, Patrick Colp, Mihir Nanavati, Jun Zhu, William Aiello, George Coker, Tim Deegan, Pete Loscocco and Andrew Warfield.
 Proc.
 23rd ACM SOSP, October 2011.